 M.F.A.
 Admission Requirements

 Applicants seeking admission to the MFA in Creative Writing must submit the following items to the English Department c/o Alan Soldofsky, MFA Director.
-Applicants must also apply for admission to San Jose State University via CSU Mentor, and order a second copy of transcripts to be sent to the Graduate Admissions and Program Evaluation office (GAPE).
+Applicants must also apply for admission to San Jose State University via Cal State Apply, and order a second copy of transcripts to be sent to the Graduate Admissions and Program Evaluation office (GAPE).
 Both the departmental and CSU Mentor application must be sent no later than March 1 (postmark deadline).
 Incomplete applications cannot be considered for admission.

 - 10-15 pages of poetry (single-spaced), or

 - Two short stories or excerpt from novel (25-50 pages, double-spaced), or

 - Two short essays of creative nonfiction (25-50 pages, double-spaced), or

 - A complete short play script or screenplay, or an excerpt for a full length play script or screenplay (20-60 pages)